 SSTP: Proprietary Microsoft Protocol – Windows Only

-One key advantage of SSTP is it can defeat many forms of VPN blocking by using TCP port 443, which is the common port all SSL websites use.
-There’s a good chance you can access SSTP to get around VPN blocking if running Windows.
-This is so common in most parts of the world that SSTP is rarely recognized by online snoops.
+One key advantage of VPNs using SSTP is they can defeat many forms of VPN blocking by using TCP port 443, which is the common port all SSL websites use.
+There’s a good chance you can access SSTP to get around VPN blocking if using a router running Windows.
+This operating system is so common in most parts of the world that SSTP is rarely recognized by online snoops.

 OpenVPN: Open Source Trusted Secure

-OpenVPN is the most widely used, secure and flexible protocol you can take advantage of.
+OpenVPN is the most widely used, secure and flexible VPN server protocol you can take advantage of.
 Being very mature and receiving constant attention from developers around the world, OpenVPN is an extremely secure and robust protocol.
 Due to the nature of open source development, security flaws are quickly found and fixed.
-This open nature makes OpenVPN very secure.
+This open nature makes OpenVPN very secure for streaming data access.
 Everyone can see the code and tell if there are vulnerabilities.
-When updates are suggested, the community looks them over to make sure they are secure and have no backdoors or worse attached.
+When updates are suggested, the internet VPN community looks them over to make sure they’re secure and have no backdoors or worse attached.

-Unfortunately, this high security comes at a price.
+Unfortunately, this level of privacy comes at a price.
 Slow speeds have been the biggest challenge of OpenVPN, though recent updates have boosted its throughput speed somewhat.

 While TCP is the most commonly used protocol on the internet for its stability, UDP may in fact be more stable depending on other factors in your VPN tunnel connection.
 The hardware a VPN app runs on also makes a big difference between the speed and stability of UDP vs TCP.
 We recommend running both stability and speed tests with each TCP and UDP VPN server connections to find out which works best with your hardware and connection.